Skip to content

 Genna Morgan lawyer photo

-Genna Morgan-McDermott
+Genna Morgan

 Associate

-Genna is an Associate in the Intellectual Property & Commercial team, and advises clients on a range of commercial, IP and data protection issues.
-Genna advises a range of clients including privately owned companies, educational institutions, charities and not-for-profits.
+Genna advises clients on a range of commercial, IP and data protection issues.
+She advises a range of clients including privately owned companies, educational institutions, charities and not-for-profits.
 Her experience includes advising on matters relating to the management, protection and commercialisation of IP rights, a range of commercial contracts and data protection issues.

-Genna is an Associate in the Intellectual Property & Commercial team, and advises clients on a range of commercial, IP and data protection issues.
-Genna advises a range of clients including privately owned companies, educational institutions, charities and not-for-profits.
+Genna advises clients on a range of commercial, IP and data protection issues.
+She advises a range of clients including privately owned companies, educational institutions, charities and not-for-profits.
 Her experience includes advising on matters relating to the management, protection and commercialisation of IP rights, a range of commercial contracts and data protection issues.

 Email Genna +44 (0)20 3375 7715